-Etymologically the word Prose is derived from the Old French prose which intern originates in the Latin expression "Prosa oratio" which means literally straight forward or direct speech.
+Etymologically the word "prose" is derived from the Old French "prose" which in turn originated in the Latin expression "prosa oratio" which means "literally straight forward or direct speech."

-The prose is the written in words, phrases, sentences, paragraphs and chapters.
+Prose is the written in words, phrases, sentences, paragraphs and chapters.
 It utilizes punctuation, grammar and vocabulary to develop its message.
-The prose is made up of fiction and nonfiction.
-Fiction includes Novels, Mystery, Detective s, Romance, Short stories, Historical fiction whereas Nonfiction writing includes Essays, Autobiographies, Speeches, Journals and articles.
+Prose is made up of fiction and nonfiction.
+Fiction includes novels, Mmystery stories, detective stories, romance, short stories, historical fiction etc whereas Nonfiction writing includes essays, autobiographies, speeches, journals and articles.